elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

 * We do not consider a degradation state, it can always be added at a later stage.
 A degradation state would only complicate the system without giving us additional insights.
 * We do not consider a specific "off" state since the black display coincides with the safe state.
 * We do not consider a windown/shutdown state, it can be added at a later stage withoutout much changes to the system as it is.
 A windown state would complicate the system without analytical benefit, same as the degradation state.
-* [todo, done to be confirmed] no degraded state in first analysis, document argument.
 * We assume monolithic rendering of one all in one plane, opposed to several planes.
 That does limit the opportunities for telltale checking to checks after the merging pipeline, but is in line with the QT based AGL cluster demo.
+  * [todo] document the train of thought, adding complexity, but does not help with the safety argument.
+  * Might be necessary at some point to achieve the level of diagnostic coverage
+  * goes right back to degradation mode
+* [todo] Formulate all telltales according to highest ASIL (max B) There are diferent types of tell tales indicating different information i.e. battery level or engine temperature which may have different ASIL level assigned.
+We limit our analysis to the worst case, seen as ASIL-B.
+* [todo] Add explanation regarding multiple qm planes, degradation etc, no change safety wise

 ## Hardware
 In this use case, to the end of getting something running, no specific Hardware is considered.